commitsto/commits.to/README.md

 * alice.willprobab.ly/ (emphasizes the reliability percentage)
 * alice.willresolute.ly (maybe it would grow on me?)

-Maybe silly idea: we currently have "promises.to" and "commits.to" which are pretty synonomous but if we had other domains that could maybe affect the reliability score.
+Maybe silly idea: we currently have "promises.to" and "commits.to" which are pretty synonomous but if we had other domains, that could maybe affect the reliability score.
 Like "promising" is one thing but if it's alice.intends.to (not that we have that domain) then maybe it doesn't fully count against you if you don't actually do it.
-Also if we made this work for people's personal domain names, like dreev.es/will, then we could have arbitrary verbs.
+Also if we made this work for people's personal domain names, like dreev.es/will, then we could have arbitrary verbs -- dreev.es/might, etc.
 So maybe `verb` would make sense as one of the promise data structure fields in the future?
+(This is also too half-baked to do anything with.)

 ## Getting something dogfoodable as quickly as possible

-1. parse incoming promises so all the fields are stored on GET
+1. Parse incoming promises so all the fields are stored on GET
-2. anything not parseable yields an error that the user sees when clicking on the URL
+2. Anything not parseable yields an error that the user sees when clicking on the URL
-3. let you mark a promise fulfilled (or fractionally fulfilled, including 0%)
+3. Let you mark a promise fulfilled (or fractionally fulfilled, including 0%)
-4. no privacy or security features; everything is public
+4. No privacy or security features; everything is public
-5. no calendar API, just construct a link the user can click to create the calendar event
+5. Easy: construct a link the user can click to create the calendar event
-6. realtime reliability score!
+6. Realtime reliability score!
+(Code is done; just needs hooking up)